 A third way that thoughts become anxiety symptoms is when people fight their worries with thought stopping techniques or get into a battle to "correct" their thoughts.
 It's not always necessary to correct your anxious thoughts, and it won't usually be all that helpful.
 In fact, the effort to correct your thoughts often becomes the problem.

 You can learn how to work with your unreasonable and unrealistic thoughts, not against them, and this will be very useful to you.
-One powerful way to work with your thoughts is the use of worry periods.
+One powerful way to work with your thoughts is the use of worry appointments.

 We all experience noisy nonsense in our heads - you don't need to become the exception!